Orbifolds from a metric viewpoint: Metric characterization of orbifold coverings

 Now we can settle the local problem. \begin{prp} Suppose $p:\Orb \To Y$ has the properties stated in Theorem \ref{thm:covering_prop}, $(ii)$, and that $p$ has finite fibers.
-Then $p$ is a covering of Riemannian orbifolds in the sense of Definition \ref{dfn:riem_orb_covering}. \end{prp} \begin{proof} The proof is by induction on the dimension.
+Then $p$ is a covering of Riemannian orbifolds in the sense of Definition \ref{dfn:riem_orb_covering}. \end{prp} \begin{proof} The proof is by induction on the dimension $n$ of $\Orb$.
+We will prove the base case $n=1$ of the induction along the way.
 As pointed out above it suffices to show that for any $y \in Y$ and any $x\in p^{-1}(y)$ there exists some $R>0$ such that the restriction $p:U_R(x) \To U_R(y)$ is of the form $M/H \To M/G$ as in Definition \ref{dfn:riem_orb_covering}.
+Fixing such $x$ and $y$, by Lemma \ref{lem:group_dete_deck_trans} we can assume that $\Orb$ is a manifold $M$ and that $p$ is a submetry.
+We choose $R$ so that the ball $B_R(x)$ is normal and so that the distance of $x$ to any other element in $p^{-1}(y)$ is at least $4R$.
+Then by Lemma \ref{lem:normal} the restriction $p:B_R(x) \To B_R(p(x))$ is a submetry and for $0<r<R$ the map $p$ restricts to $p: S_{r}(x)\To S_{r}(p(x))$.
+For $n=1$ the space of directions at $y$, and thus all the $S_{r}(p(x))$, consists either of two points or of one point.
+In the first case the restriction $p:U_R(x) \To U_R(y)$ is an isometry, and in the second case it is the quotient map for an isometric reflection at $x$.
+In particular, the base of our induction argument holds.

-Hence, fixing such $x$ and $y$, by Lemma \ref{lem:group_dete_deck_trans} we can assume that $\Orb$ is a manifold $M$ and that $p$ is a submetry.
-Moreover, we can assume that a point $x$ is a fixed point of $p$ in the sense that $p^{-1}(p(x))=\{x\}$.
-By Lemma \ref{lem:normal} we can assume that for $r<R$ the map $p$ restricts to a submetry $p: S_{r}(x)\To S_{r}(p(x))$ with respect to the restricted metrics, and that we are working in a normal ball $B_R(x)$.
-Then our spheres $S_{r}(x)$, $r<R$, are compact, and so it also follows that $ p: S_{r}(x) \To S_{r}(p(x))$ is a submetry with respect to the intrinsic metrics \cite[Lem.~4.4]{MR2167848}, and which has finite fibers.
-Therefore, $ p: S_{r}(x) \To S_{r}(p(x))$ is a covering of Riemannian orbifolds by our induction assumption.
-Since $S_{r}(x)$ is a simply connected manifold, by Theorem \ref{thm:existence_universal_orbifold} and Lemma \ref{lem:regular_cover_quotient_metric} there exists a finite group $G$ which acts isometrically on $S_{r}(x)$ so that $p$ is the quotient map for this action.
-Since $B_R(x)$ are normal, we can extend the action of $G$ via the exponential map to a continuous action on $B_R(x)$.
+Suppose that $n>1$ and that the induction assumption holds in all lower dimensions.
+Since $B_R(x)$ is proper, the restrictions $p: S_{r}(x)\To S_{r}(p(x))$ are submetries with respect to the induced intrinsic length metrics by Lemma \ref{lem:restricted_submetry}, and thus coverings of Riemannian orbifolds by our induction assumption.
+We claim that there exists a finite group $G$ which acts isometrically on $S_{r}(x)$ so that $p$ is the quotient map for this action.
+For $n>2$ this follows immediately from Theorem \ref{thm:existence_universal_orbifold} and Lemma \ref{lem:regular_cover_quotient_metric} since $S_{r}(x)$ is a simply connected manifold in this case.
+For $n=2$ one can e.g. observe that the orbifold fundamental group of $S_{r}(x)$ is a normal subgroup of $S_{r}(p(x))$ so that the covering $p: S_{r}(x)\To S_{r}(p(x))$ is Galois, or carry out the construction by hand.
+Since $B_R(x)$ is normal, we can extend the action of $G$ via the exponential map to a continuous action on $B_R(x)$.
 By Lemma \ref{lem:normal} the group $G$ and the thus obtained action on $B_R(x)$ does not depend on the specific value of $r<R$ we started with.

 We claim that $G$ acts isometrically on $B_R(x)$.
 It suffices to show that $G$ acts isometrically on $B_R(x) \backslash \{x\}$.
 Since $G$ acts isometrically on each $S_r(x)$, $0<r<R$, and preserves distances in radial directions, the claim follows if we can show that the action of $G$ on $B_R(x) \backslash \{x\}$ is smooth.
 By the same reason the action restricted to a distance sphere $S_r(x)$ is smooth.
 We conjugate the action of $G$ with the smooth exponential map to obtain an action on $T_x M$.
 Then in spherical coordinates the map induced by an element $g\in G$ is of the form $S^{n-1}\times \R_{>0} \To S^{n-1}\times \R_{>0}$, $(x,r)\mapsto (g(x),r)$, which is clearly smooth.
 Hence, $p:U_R(x) \To U_R(y)$ is the quotient map for the isometric action of $G$ on $U_R(x)$.
 This completes the proof of the proposition. \end{proof}